-On February 15, 2019, the Federal Trade Commission announced new jurisdictional thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (“HSR Act”) and Section 8 of the Clayton Act (“Corporate Interlock Statute”).
+On January 28, 2020, the Federal Trade Commission announced new jurisdictional thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (“HSR Act”) and Section 8 of the Clayton Act (“Corporate Interlock Statute”).
 The FTC is required to adjust the thresholds annually, based on changes in the gross national product.
-The new HSR thresholds will become effective 30 days after publication in the Federal Register.
-The revisions to the corporate interlock thresholds are effective upon publication in the Federal Register.
+The new HSR thresholds will become effective on February 27, 2020 (30 days after publication in the Federal Register).
+The revisions to the corporate interlock thresholds are effective as of January 21, 2020 (upon publication in the Federal Register).

 REVISED HSR THRESHOLDS

-Under the revised thresholds, unless covered by an exemption, HSR filings and waiting periods are required for transactions valued in excess of the $90.0 million size of transaction threshold involving parties with annual net sales or total assets meeting the size of persons threshold of $18.0 million or more and $180.0 million or more, respectively.
-In addition, if the size of transaction will exceed $359.9 million, HSR filings are required regardless of the size of persons.
+Under the revised thresholds, unless covered by an exemption, HSR filings and waiting periods are required for transactions valued in excess of the $94.0 million "size-of-transaction" threshold involving parties with annual net sales or total assets meeting the "size-of-persons" threshold of $18.8 million or more and $188.0 million or more.
+In addition, if the size-of-transaction will exceed $376.0 million, HSR filings are required regardless of the size-of-persons.

 A complete list of the revised thresholds is set out below.

 The HSR filing fees remain unchanged and apply to the revised thresholds as follows.

 1Size-of-Transaction: HSR notifications may be required if an acquiring person, as a result of an acquisition, will hold assets, voting securities, and/or non-corporate interests valued at more than $50 million, as adjusted.